Deitox/kestrel_engine/docs/animation_workflows.md

   - The **Skinning** panel manages `SkinMesh` bindings: add/remove the component, assign a skeleton by `SceneEntityId`, sync joint counts from the target rig, and manually override joint budgets when debugging stray meshes.
   - Mesh inspector entries show whether a `SkinMesh` resolved a palette; the renderer truncates excess joints but keeps the entity visible so you can spot mismatches quickly.
 - **Benchmarks & validation**
-  - `cargo test --release animation_bench_run -- --ignored --nocapture` generates `benchmarks/animation_skeletal_clips.csv`, tracking the <= 1.20 ms CPU budget for 1 000 bones.
+- `cargo test --release animation_targets_measure -- --ignored --nocapture` reports the <= 1.20 ms CPU budget for 1 000 bones and writes `target/animation_targets_report.json`.
   - Frame-by-frame palette uploads are covered by the GPU timer described below; keep `Mesh` and `Shadow` passes <= 0.50 ms combined.
 - **Troubleshooting**
   - Missing skin weights trigger importer warnings; re-export the mesh with normalized weight channels.